 “Call” means placing a Bet equal to the highest legal Bet in that Round or going All-in if remaining Chips are less than the size of that Bet.
 In games where there are Blinds the first player to act after the initial Deal shall Call by placing a Bet equal to the last Blind;

-“Cap” means the maximum amount of Rake to be collected;
+“Cap” means the maximum amount of a Commission to be collected;

 “Check” means not initiating a Bet but retaining all rights to act in the event a Bet is made.
 A Check shall only be an option if no Blind is placed or Bet made;

-“Commission” or “Rake” means the percentage of the Pot due to the House or the amount due to the House for hosting the game;
+“Commission” also known as a “Rake”, means an amount due to the House for hosting a poker game as further described at rule 8;

 “Community Cards” means cards dealt face upward which can be used by all players to complete their best possible Hand;